Other related sections of the PMKI:

 Art: Communication planning.
 Communication planning is an essential element in crafting a communication strategy that will work to support the success of the project.

-This model is an engineering model, and was developed to explain data communications.
-It can be used to explain personal communication.
+model is an engineering model, and was developed to

 WP: Communication Theory.
 To make communication effective, careful thought has to be given to the choice of media and message, how the message will be delivered (and who will deliver it) and the best writing, or presentation style to use based on the personality of the person you wish to communicate with.
 This paper provides the framework for effective communication.